-The clubhouse at the Bay Forest residential community in Ocean View, DE provides the signature look for the 800-home development by Natelli Communities, Gaithersburg, MD.
+The Bay Forest clubhouse residential community in Ocean View, DE provides the signature look for the 800-home development by Natelli Communities, Gaithersburg, MD.

 Approximately 11,500 sq. ft. of Petersen Snap-Clad metal roofing panels were used on the clubhouse.
 An additional 3,500 sq. ft. of Snap-Clad panels were used on the tennis pavilion and postal facility.
 The .032 aluminum panels were finished in Silver.